 Successful applicants to graduate study at UIC will have studied physical or life sciences, engineering, computer science, mathematics, biology, or pre-medicine as undergraduates.
 Upon entry into any graduate program in the Department of Bioengineering, students must have completed Calculus 1 through 3 (or equivalent), Differential Equations, and Linear Algebra.

-Please fill out the form below, and we will respond with information about your program of interest at UIC.
+Would you like to know more about our bioengineering/bioinformatics graduate programs?
+Please fill out the form linked below, and we will respond with information about your program of interest at UIC.

 Reach out to our graduate team with any questions